All-Ireland Senior Camogie Championship

 The All-Ireland Senior Camogie Championship is a competition for inter-county teams in the women's field sport of game of camogie played in Ireland.
-The series of games are organised by the Camogie Association and are played during the summer months with the All-Ireland Camogie Final being played on the second Sunday in September in Croke Park, Dublin.
+The series of games are organised by the Camogie Association and are played during the summer months with the All-Ireland Camogie Final being played in Croke Park, Dublin.
 The prize for the winning team is the O'Duffy Cup.

 The men's equivalent tournament is the All-Ireland Senior Hurling Championship.

-Participants

-The county is a geographical region in Ireland, and each county organises its own camogie affairs.
-Twelve Counties currently participate in the Senior Championship following the promotion of Intermediate champions Down at the end of the 2020 season.
-These are Clare, Cork, Down, Dublin, Galway, Kilkenny, Limerick, Offaly, Tipperary, Waterford, Westmeath and Wexford.